PCN Category 2

 Thermography as an industry is rapidly growing, and new schemes and legislation are emerging as a response to increasing demand.
 It’s always a good idea to establish what you’re looking to do professionally and work out your required training from there.
 The team here at iRed are always happy to help, so if you need help finding the right course for you just give us a ring and one of our trained thermographers will be happy to guide you through our courses.

 Absolutely!
 We are a BINDT approved training organisation (ATO) and an ABBE approved assessment centre.
 Our trainers are all UKTA approved thermographers, and all of our courses are CPD certified.
-Successful completion of any of our advanced courses will meet the requirements for the UKTA database of approved thermographers.
 In addition to this, we operate a Quality Management System in accordance with BS EN ISO 9001:2015, demonstrating our commitment to quality.

 Thermal imaging cameras are not point-and-shoot.
 So many factors affect the output – including the nature of the subject, the ambient surroundings, the range of temperatures detected and even the choice of colour palette – that they are only useful in the hands of a trained thermographer.